 What is the required deposit?

 For deep sea trips, payment in full is required in advance.
-For bay trips, groups of 5-9 people require a $10 deposit person in advance.
-Groups of 10 or more and those requesting the stern of the boat require payment in full in advance.
+For bay trips, parties of 4 or less may reserve and pay partial reservation; parties of 5 or more must pay in full.
 A three (3) day cancellation or reschedule notice is required for refunds.
 A seven (7) day cancellation notice is required for our overnight tuna trips.

 How do I pay my deposit?
 Do you take credit cards via phone or internet?

 We do take credit cards over the phone but not by internet.
 For phone credit card deposits, the person making the deposit by phone must be present to sign his/her credit card slip on the day of the trip when tickets are picked up.
-If the person who phoned in the credit card is not present to sign, that deposit may not be accepted.
-We accept cashier’s checks and money orders through the mail.
-We also accept cash or credit cards in our office.
+Payments online via our booking tab is the recommended method of reserving your trip.

 Can I use a credit card?